The 26th Conference on New York State History

 Bob Arnebeck, Independent

-"A Tale of Three Cities: Community Responses to the 1918 Flu Epidemic"
+"A Tale of Three Cities: Community Responses to the 1918 Flu

 Teresa K. Lehr, SUNY Brockport